yulongl/p3_BehavioralCloning/project_writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to modify and implement the NVIDIA CNN architecture mentioned in **An appropriate model architecture has been employed** above.
+The overall strategy for deriving a model architecture was to modify and implement the NVIDIA CNN architecture mentioned in **"An appropriate model architecture has been employed"** above.

 Two more fully connected layers were added because the size of the flatten layer was way more than the NVIDIA CNN.